shopwp/documentation/docs/render-api.md

 ShopWP allows you to display your Shopify products and collections programmatically with PHP.
 This is called the "Render API".

 The Render API is a set of PHP classes and functions which you can use inside your own files.
-Each class has various methods which allow you to display your data.
+Each class has various methods which allow you to display your products.

 Let's see how it's done.